 Canadian Intellectual Property Office

 THE REGISTRAR OF TRADEMARKS

-Citation: 2024 TMOB 001
+Citation: 2024 TMOB 002

 Date of Decision: 2024-01-04

 IN THE MATTER OF A SECTION 45 PROCEEDING

 Requesting Party: The Crump Group, Inc.

+Registered Owner: Tritap Food Broker, a Division of 676166 Ontario

+Limited

+Registration: TMA401,199 for CAT'S DELIGHT

+Introduction

-Registered Owner: Tritap Food Broker, a Division of 676166 Ontario Limited Registration: TMA427,738 for DOG'S DELIGHT INTRODUCTION [1] This is a decision involving a summary expungement proceeding under section 45 of the Trademarks Act, RSC 1985, c T-13 (the Act) with respect to registration No. TMA427,738 for the trademark DOG'S DELIGHT (the Mark), owned by Tritap Food Broker, a Division of 676166 Ontario Limited (the Owner).
-[2] For the reasons that follow, I conclude that the registration should be maintained.
-THE RECORD [3] At the request of The Crump Group, Inc. (the Requesting Party), the Registrar of Trademarks issued a notice to the Owner under section 45 of the Act on June 1, 2022.
+- [1] This is a decision involving a summary expungement proceeding under section 45 of the Trademarks Act, RSC 1985, c T-13 (the Act) with respect to registration No. TMA401,199 for the trademark CAT'S DELIGHT (the Mark), owned by Tritap Food Broker, a Division of 676166 Ontario Limited (the Owner). - [2] For the reasons that follow, I conclude that the registration should be maintained.

+THE RECORD

+[3] At the request of The Crump Group, Inc. (the Requesting Party), the Registrar of Trademarks issued a notice to the Owner under section 45 of the Act on June 1, 2022.

 The notice required the Owner to show whether the Mark had been used in Canada in association with each of the goods specified in the registration at any time within the three-year period immediately preceding the date of the notice and, if not, the date when it was last in use and the reason for the absence of use since that date.
 In this case, the relevant period for showing use is from June 1, 2019 to June 1, 2022.
-[4] The Mark is registered for use in association with "Canned dog food".